 Use of Estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of additions to and deductions from net assets during the reporting period.
 Actual results could differ from those estimates.

-Subsequent Events -In preparing the financial statements, subsequent transactions and events were evaluated for potential recognition.
-There are no subsequent transactions and events that require disclosure to or adjustment in the financial statements.
+Subsequent Events - In preparing the financial statements, subsequent transactions and events were evaluated for potential recognition.
+As of June 29, 2015, there were no subsequent transactions and events other than disclosed in these financial statements.

 NOTE 3 INVESTMENTS